 FAQ

 First things first.
-I always require a completed booking form and deposit payment to secure and confirm your session date.
+I always require a completed booking form & deposit payment to secure and confirm your session date.
 I cannot hold availability based on enquiries.
-Please contact me via the contact link to check availability and receive an online booking form and contract.
+Please contact me via the contact link to check availability & receive an online booking form & contract.

-In some instances I book out some weeks/months in advance, especially over high season (October to April) so please make sure you contact and formally book early to avoid disappointment.
-I am only taking a limited volume of session bookings per month for 2021 so early enquiry and booking is absolutely essential.
+In some instances I book out some weeks/months in advance, especially over high season (October to April) so please make sure you contact & formally book early to avoid missing out.
+I only take a limited volume of session bookings per month so early enquiry & booking is absolutely essential.

 Once your session is locked in we move to the planning phase.
-At this point we will settle on a date, if we haven’t already and time for your session.
-Unless it’s a newborn studio session (these are organised a bit differently ‘cos baby’s are unpredictable right?!- refer to the bumps and babes page for more on this)
+At this point we will settle on a date, if we haven’t already & time & location for your session.
+Unless it’s a newborn studio session (these are organised a bit differently ‘cos baby’s are unpredictable right?!- refer to the bumps & babes page for more on this)

-From there we will discuss wardrobe styling and any other logistics.
-I generally send a final confirmation email about a week out from your session, this confirms all the details, time, location address, any necessary prep required, what to bring and how to prepare your children if they’re attending.
+From there we will discuss wardrobe styling & any other logistics.
+I generally send a final confirmation email about a week out from your session, this confirms all the details, time, location address, any necessary prep required, what to bring & how to prepare your children if they’re attending.

 Your session fee balance will be due by the date of your session.
 Feel free though at any time to let me know if you have any questions or concerns about your session.